General context, key principles and hot topics

 - take remedial or preventive action to ensure that the offending behaviour cannot occur in the company again.

-If a company has failed to take any steps to address an allegation of bribery or facilitation of tax evasion, it is unlikely that it would be able to rely on the ‘adequate procedures’ defence in the event of a prosecution of corporate failure to prevent under the Bribery Act 2010 or Criminal Finances Act 2017.
+If a company has failed to take any steps to address an allegation of bribery or facilitation of tax evasion, it is unlikely that it would be able to rely on the ‘adequate or reasonable procedures’ defence in the event of a prosecution of corporate failure to prevent under the Bribery Act 2010 or Criminal Finances Act 2017.

 35 What internal steps should a company in your country take if it receives a notice or subpoena from a law enforcement authority seeking the production or preservation of documents or data?

 On receipt, the notice or court order should be sent immediately to the appropriate person within the business whose function is to deal with this type of external matter (usually within the legal department).
 All steps should be taken to ensure that evidence that may be relevant for production under the notice or court order is not deliberately or inadvertently lost, destroyed or altered, and that any individuals who may be involved in possible wrongdoing are not tipped off.
-The exact scope of the request should be determined, and clarifications sought if the scope is unclear.
+The exact scope of the request should be determined and clarifications sought if the scope is unclear.
 The deadline for responding should also be diarised.
 It is advisable to seek external legal advice if the legal department is inexperienced in dealing with such matters.

 36 At what point must a company in your country publicly disclose the existence of an internal investigation or contact from a law enforcement authority?